vegaprotocol/vega/README.md

 ## APIs

-In order for clients to communicate with Vega nodes we expose a set of APIs and methods for reading and writing data.
+In order for clients to communicate with Vega nodes, we expose a set of APIs and methods for reading and writing data.
 Note: Most writes will typically require interaction with the blockchain and require consensus.

 There are currently three protocols to communicate with the Vega APIs: